 For the love of broccoli, you need to make this.
-Pasta e broccoli is one of my favorite meatless meals, one that I cook probably every six weeks, to the delight of my household.
+Pasta with broccoli is one of my favorite vegetarian meals, one that I cook probably every six weeks, to the delight of my household.

 The broccoli here gets cooked down until it’s very soft, with parts of it almost melting, enveloping the pasta in its garlicky goodness.
 It basically becomes like a broccoli sauce, accented with olive oil, freshly grated Parmesan cheese and red pepper flakes.
-Delicious!

-I’d be willing to bet that even some broccoli haters would enjoy this dish.
+I’d be willing to bet even some broccoli haters would enjoy this broccoli pasta.
 At any rate, I hope you give it a try and love it as much as we do.

 - 1 bunch broccoli